kubernetes/website/content/en/docs/tasks/run-application/configure-pdb.md

 {{< /note >}}

-A `maxUnavailable` of 0% (or 0) or a `minAvailable` of 100% (or equal to the number of replicas) may block node drains entirely.
+A `maxUnavailable` of 0% (or 0) or a `minAvailable` of 100% (or equal to the number of replicas) will block node drains entirely.
 This is permitted as per the semantics of `PodDisruptionBudget`.

 You can find examples of pod disruption budgets defined below.
 They match pods with the label